eleonorsrr/MeteotrAPP/README.md

 - **Improvements**

 Based on the responses collected, we dedicated time to improving the app according to the users' needs and feedback.
 Some of the features requested by users are listed below:
-- Addition of a Grand Piano among the possible intruments available;
+- Addition of more instruments among the possible intruments available;
-- Possibility to type the city of interest and directly submit it with the Enter key (not just with the Go button);
+- Possibility to directly submit the city of interest with the Enter key (not just with the Go button);
 - Addition of instructions to a better understanding of the features of the app;
 - Addition of a metronome.